firebrandmedia/gbradhopkins.com/_posts/2016-11-15-alternative-browsers.md

 You've probably heard of Tor even if you don't know exactly what it is.
 Tor, based on Mozilla, allows you to browse the web anonymously.
 You may think, "Wait, can't I just open a private window in Chrome / Safari / Firefox?"
 Yes, but that doesn't necessarily protect your anonymity.
 Tor protects your anonymity by relaying your requests through their network.

-In the screen capture below, you can see that even using a private window, my IP address and location are readily available.
+In the screen capture below, you can see that even using a private window (middle browser window), my IP address and location are readily available.
 But, by using Tor (bottom window), my IP and location are anonymized.

 !["Screen capture showing anonymized IP address using Tor vs a Private Window"](/images/browser-private-ip-tor.png "Screen capture showing anonymized IP address using Tor vs a Private Window")